haaochen/Guide_to_Machine_Learning/README.md

 - Linear regression can be used to create Linear Models

 - Linear Models allow us to use discrete dat ato predict something continuous or to used discrete data with continuous data

+## Gradient Descent

+- Sometimes there is no analytical solution to fit a model to data

+- A loss or cost function is a function that we want to minimize when optimizing a model to fit the data.
+Sometimes, a loss function will refer to a function applied to ony one data point and the term Cost Function to specifically refer to a function applied to all of the data.

+- You can plot the loss function as a function of the y-axis.
+The answer of when to stop comes from the derivative of the curve, which tells us the slope of any tangent line that touches it.
+A steeper line (larger tangent) suggests we're relatively far form the bottom of the curve so we need to take a larger step.
+A negative derivative tells us we need to take a step to the right to get closer to the lowest SSR.
+A smaller value suggests that we are relatively close to the bottom of the curve, so take a small step.
+A positive derivative tells us tha twe need to ttake a step to the left to get closer to the lowest SSR (loss function)

+- One way to take the derivative is the Chain Rule.

+- - Create a link between the intercept and the SSR by rewriting the SSR as the function of the residual.
+SSR = (Residual)^2 Residual = Height - (intercept + 0.64 * weight)

+- Derivative of SSR with respect to the intercept:

+- - (d SSR/d Intercept) = d SSR/d Residual * d Residual/d Intercept

+- Use the Power Rule to solve for the two derivatives

+- - d Residual/d Intercept = d (Height - (Intercept + 0.64 * wieght)) / d Intercept

+- - d SSR/d Residual = d/d Residual (Residual) ^2 = 2 * Residual

+- - d SSR / d Intercept = 2 * Residual x-1

+- - 2 * (Height - (INtercept + 0.64 * weight))x - 1

+- - -2 * (Height - (INtercept + 0.64 * weight))